XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 Now that we have a permanent connection to the XRPL and some code to bring the delivered data to life on our screen, it's time to add some "wallet" functionality by managing an individual account.

-For this step, we will momentarily hardcode the address of the account, and save the complexities of key handling for later.
+We will get the address of the account we want to monitor by using a HTML dialog element.
+We will furthermore refactor the application by encapsulating some functionality in a library.
 After finishing this step the application should look like this:

 ![Screenshot: Step 3, show account information](img/javascript-wallet-3.png)